-Most police and sheriff agencies have now equipped their officers with "body worn cameras."
-These camera are designed to capture the officer's interactions with a suspect, a witness, or a person of interest in an investigation.
-While most people think of a body worn camera video as more important in the hot-button officer shooting cases, these videos are also very important in less serious cases, like an OWI / DUI case.
+Most police and sheriff agencies have now equipped their officers with "body-worn cameras."
+These cameras are designed to capture the officer's interactions with a suspect, a witness, or a person of interest in an investigation.
+While most people think of a body-worn camera video as more important in hot-button officer shooting cases, these videos are also very important in less serious cases, like an OWI / DUI case.

 Second, these videos often contain statements by the officers to each other or to the person of interest that counter what they wrote in his or her complaint.
 We have identified many statements where one officer questions another officer about a part of the investigation.
 These statements are fantastic areas of inquiry during a motion hearing or at trial.

-Taken together, there are many reasons to request, review, and discuss an officer's body worn camera video in a criminal defense case.
+Taken together, there are many reasons to request, review, and discuss an officer's body-worn camera video in a criminal defense case.
 We believe that these videos have become a vital part of effectively representing our clients.
-If you or someone you know needs an experienced defense attorney, call 262-632-2200 today.
+If you or someone you know needs an experienced defense attorney, call 262-977-7720 today.

 Brian P. Dimmer